24 Activities to Add to Your Spring Bucket List

 21. Have an Outdoor Movie Night

-You don’t have to take a trip to the theater for a fun family movie night—and it's much safer to do at home during the pandemic.
-It’s easy to build your own outdoor movie screen for a backyard cinema date.
+You don't have to take a trip to the theater for a fun family movie night—and it's much less expensive to host a whole crew of friends and family in the backyard.
+Plus, it's easy to build your own outdoor movie screen for a backyard cinema date.
 All you need are a few PVC pipes and a white sheet; once the screen is assembled, pop the popcorn and press play.

 22. Draw with Sidewalk Chalk

-People across the country are participating in the #chalkthewalk movement during the pandemic, writing uplifting and inspirational messages on their sidewalks for neighbors to read as they practice social distancing.
+Grab the kids and spend an afternoon writing sweet messages for neighbors to read as they take their springtime walks.
 To make the activity even more hands-on, try making your own sidewalk chalk or sidewalk paint.

 23. Clean Your Garden Tools